Pip Karmel: Me Myself I

-Screenplays in development
+Screenplays

-Karmel has written a screenplay for a film adaptation of Geraldine Brooks' 2001 novel, Year of Wonders, which is a story of a 17th-century plague year in an English village.
-As of 2012, this film, which Karmel is slated to direct, is "in development".
+Karmel wrote a screenplay for a film adaptation of Geraldine Brooks' 2001 novel, Year of Wonders, a story of a 17th-century plague year in an English village.
+Karmel was slated to direct the film, but it was still "in development" in 2012.

 Karmel and Vincent Sheehan wrote a screenplay for a comedy What Alice Forgot, and in 2012 received a grant to support further development of a film.

-Awards
+In August 2020, it was announced that Karmel would be writing the script for a screen adaptation of The Mothers, written by Genevieve Gannon.

+Recognition and awards

+Andrew Sarris noted in his review of Me Myself I in The New York Observer, "Ms. Karmel, whether as erstwhile writer, editor, or maker of short films, has earned the right to a long and fruitful directorial career on the strength of Me Myself I, one of the most striking feature-film debuts ever".

 Karmel's editing of Shine (1996) was nominated for the Academy Award for Best Film Editing, the BAFTA Award for Best Editing, and an American Cinema Editors Eddie Award, and it won the Australian Film Institute Award for Best Achievement in Editing.

 For Me Myself I (2000), Karmel was nominated for the Australian Film Institute Award for Best Direction and for Best Screenplay.

 Filmography

 This filmography is based on the Internet Movie Database, and incorporates referenced additions to that listing.